 - Plaster Crown Molding: If what you are renovating is your forever home, you should consider going for the classic plaster crown moulding.

 How Much Does Crown Moulding Cost?

-While PVC and Polystyrene moulding range between $1 to $7 per square foot, plaster and wood variety can range between $10 to $30 per square foot.
-The total moulding job also includes the cost of adhesive and professional installation which is highly recommended.
+While PVC and Polystyrene moulding range between $1 to $7 per square foot, plaster and wood variety can range from $10 to $30 per square foot.
+The total moulding job also includes the cost of the adhesive and professional installation which is highly recommended.